LAST UPDATED: MAY 23, 2017

-Is Breath Spray Okay to Use with Invisalign?
-(KNOW FACTS)
+Is Alcohol-free, Sugar-free Breath Spray Okay to Use with Invisalign?

 Unfortunately, despite relentless brushing and adequate dental care, bad breath can persist.
 Still, the majority of people wearing aligners prefer not to take them out each time they go through their oral hygiene routine.
 As things go, some conventional methods of refreshing breath are deemed useless; therefore, it is vital to find the right approach to combat the off-putting smell of bad breath.